pyros-dev/Pitch/PITCHME.md

 - Prototyping
 - Fear of Dependencies
 - Uncertainty of Environment
-- Doubt of Security or Scalability
+- Doubt of Security/Scalability
 - Inversion of Control
-- import ROS => rosimport
+- Integration of Workflow
 - Be dynamic !

 Note:

-- unsettle devs
-- trigger some conversation.
+- challenge what we think we know
 - open other perspectives

 ---